 A7.
 SOLUTIONS SHOW & TELL.
 Interactive tour of carbon pricing tools and solutions

-Interactive showcase of PMI-developed tools designed to help countries plan, implement, and refine their carbon pricing policies.
+The day will conclude with an interactive showcase of PMI-developed tools designed to help countries plan, implement, and refine their carbon pricing policies.

 A8.
 TAKEAWAYS.
 What does it mean for Countries?